What is glomerulosclerosis?

 What are the symptoms of glomerulosclerosis?

 Early stages of glomerulosclerosis may not cause any symptoms.
 The most important sign of this condition is protein in the urine (proteinuria).
 This is often found during a routine exam.
 The loss of large amounts of protein could cause swelling in the ankles.
-It can also cause buildup of fluid in the abdomen, puffy eyes, or wide-spread fluid buildup.
+It can also cause a buildup of fluid in the abdomen, puffy eyes, or weight gain from widespread fluid buildup.
 Severe proteinuria could mean end-stage renal disease (ESRD) will develop.

 How is glomerulosclerosis diagnosed?